Samer-Is/Survival-Analysis/README.md

 # Survival-Analysis
-Time series project for the Data Science Masters
+Survival Analysis project for the Data Science Masters.
+The main goal of this project is to analyis the time to internship for my school students, and how smoking would affect the duration.

 ## Project info